12 Enchanting Spots in Andes Mountains to Add to Your Bucket List

 6. Lake Lagunillas

-The lake attracts impressive numbers of Andean flamingos feeding against snow-dusted mountains.
-I spent hours mesmerized by these elegant pink birds while having the entire lake to myself.
-Photographers will love the perfect mirror-like reflections of surrounding peaks on still mornings.
+The lake attracts impressive numbers of Andean flamingos – these elegant pink birds feeding against snow-dusted mountains create scenes straight out of National Geographic.
+I spent hours watching them and had the entire lake to myself.
+The shallow waters create perfect mirror reflections of surrounding peaks on still mornings, making it a photographer’s dream.

 A calm lake surrounded by oasis land reflecting the early morning light